stakira/OpenUtau/README.md

 Have coding skills?
 Don't just fork and keep it to yourself!
 - Contribute fixes through Pull Requests.
 - See the roadmap on [Trello](https://trello.com/b/93ANoCIV/openutau) and discuss it on Discord.

-## How to Install

-- Download the <a href="https://github.com/stakira/OpenUtau/releases">Latest Build</a> or build it yourself.
-- Install singer from menu Tools -> Install Singer.
-Select the singer zip or rar file.
-- Put resampler exe or dll under Resamplers folder.
-Open Preferences menu to select resampler.

-Tested resamplers
-- fresamp14.exe
-- tn_fnds.exe
-- TIPS.exe

 ## How to Use